 The other concern is volatility, which is par for the course.
 Investors want steady-eddy returns with predictable ups and downs, not extreme rollercoaster-like returns.
 For example, look at the MSCI Frontier Markets Index.
-Last year, the index fell 16 percent, but it increased 32 percent in 2017.
+Last year, the increased 18 percent, but fell 16 percent in 2018.
 That’s volatility on steroids.
-Year-to-date, the index is up 12 percent in 2019.

 How to Invest in Frontier Markets